How you can help us save the bees

 5. Buy Local Honey

-By supporting your Local Honey Man with the purchase of our Raw Local Honey, you are contributing to our efforts of raising and installing more Beehives across the UK.
+By supporting your Local Honey Man with the purchase of our Real Local Honey, you are contributing to our efforts of raising and installing more Beehives across the UK.
 Every year we actively invest tens of thousands of pounds into the breeding and raising of our natural wonder the Honeybee!